bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 But we think that by focusing on ECS as the heart of an engine (rather than a tacked on feature), you can:

-- write fast, scalable code by default
+- Write fast, scalable code by default.
-  - most operations in games are of the form "look at each of these objects and do the same thing to them"
+  - Most operations in games are of the form "look at each of these objects and do the same thing to them".
-  - because of better [data locality], ECS architectures are much faster at iterating during these operations
+  - Because of better [data locality], ECS architectures are much faster at iterating during these operations.
-  - no more speculative rewrites of whole subsystems: gradually optimize the hot loops
+  - No more speculative rewrites of whole subsystems: gradually optimize the hot loops.
-- have engine code that looks like library code that looks like game code
+- Have engine code that looks like library code that looks like game code.
-  - weird behavior?
+  - Weird behavior?
 Check the source!
-  - this makes [contributing](/learn/contribute) fixes and features to Bevy much easier
+  - This makes [contributing](/learn/contribute) fixes and features to Bevy much easier.
-  - and it helps support a thriving, heavily interoperable [ecosystem of third-party libraries](https://bevy.org/assets/)
+  - Plus it helps support a thriving, heavily interoperable [ecosystem of third-party libraries](https://bevy.org/assets/).
-- build consistent, universal abstractions on a common base of data structures
+- Build consistent, universal abstractions on a common base of data structures.
-  - shared data structures mean that improvements and bug fixes trickle down automatically
+  - Shared data structures mean that improvements and bug fixes trickle down automatically.
-  - use the same powerful patterns for [control flow](../control-flow/) everywhere
+  - Use the same powerful patterns for [control flow](../control-flow/) everywhere.
-  - structure your application using a uniform, flexible [modular architecture](../modular-architecture)
+  - Structure your application using a uniform, flexible [modular architecture](../modular-architecture).
-  - debug and inspect every part of your game using the same [dev tools](../development-practices)
+  - Debug and inspect every part of your game using the same [dev tools](../development-practices).

 Learning to take advantage of everything a modern ECS has to offer will take time: if you want to be able to tackle any data modelling problem that games have to throw at you,